The WordPress Handbook – 60+ Resources For First Time WordPress Users

 These following WordPress books will give you detailed information on WordPress fundamentals and learn from the experts.

-1. Pro WordPress Design & Development – The book is packed with real-world examples for load balancing and multiusers, this esteemed resource replaces some of the more basic material with more advanced content.
+- Pro WordPress Design & Development – The book includes real world examples for load balancing and multiusers, the book replaces some of the more basic material with more advanced content.

 WordPress Podcasts